-Now, more than ever, revenue management is the cornerstone of running a successful, profitable, hotel.
-The increase in available data and ways to track and analyse it may seem like it has complicated the industry, but it also provides a wealth of new opportunities for your business to turn a profit.
+Now, more than ever, revenue management is the cornerstone of running a successful and profitable hotel.
+The growth of data that’s now readily available as well as the ways to track and analyse it provides a wealth of new opportunities for your business to turn a profit.

 Table of contents

-What is revenue management for the hospitality industry?
-Download the guide
+Why is revenue management important for the hotel industry?

-Effective hotel revenue management strategies can also help hoteliers:
+Effective hotel revenue management strategies and techniques can also help you: